AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Inheritance.md

 int main()
 {
-    //New chest of 'LockedChest' type, ID: 170, and holds 32 items LockedChest chest("A Mysterious Chest", 170, 32, true);
+    //New chest of 'LockedChest' type, ID: 170, holds 32 items, and is locked LockedChest chest("A Mysterious Chest", 170, 32, true);

     //Calling 'Block' methods